Durable Quality & Reasonable Prices

 F05 NSDAP Flags - Nazi Party Flag - National Flag - Naval Ensign Flags

-This flag was the Nazi Party Flag.
-In 1935 it also became the German State Flag and the Naval Ensign of the third Reich.
+Called the Nazi Party Flag.
+In 1935 it also became the German State Flag and the Naval Ensign of the Third Reich.
+The naval ensign was slightly different with its white circle moved off-center and a bit closer to the flag’s hoist.

 Historical Facts: Virtually all insignia used by the National Socialist Movement in the early days of its struggle were personally designed by Adolf Hitler.
-Its first and by far best known specimen was the Hooked Cross on a white disk in a red field.
-He specified their precise proportions, which have been carried down to the present day. - Marc Roland
+Its first and by far best known specimen was the Hooked Cross or Swastika (hakenkreuz) on a white disk in a red field.
+He specified their precise proportions, which have been carried down to the present day.

 $25.00 +s/h